-Hosting is where your website will 'live' on the internet.
+Hosting is where your website 'lives' on the internet.
 You need hosting.
 Unless of course you go the 'free route' or you go the 'all-in-one route.'
 (We'll get to these!)

-It's a good way to practise however... but do you want to run a money making empire or is it just a new hobby? 🙂
+It is, however, a good way to practise...
+But do you want a business website that makes an income or is it just a new hobby?

 One of the easiest way to build a website is to use a platform like WordPress.org.
 With WordPress, you can create a website in minutes using pre-made templates and themes.

 Plus, there are many plugins available that allow you to add features and functionality to your website.

 Something like 34% of the internets run on WordPress too.
 It's a great structure to build your business on.
 However we'd definitely use WordPress.org rather than WordPress.com.
 They are very different animals:

 WordPress.com has two versions:

 - WordPress Free (has limited functionality and shows ads)

 - WordPress Pro is $20 / month (can sell products with ecommerce).